Note: This post was first published on November 20, 2019, but has been updated.

 More is caught than taught.

 You cannot force your children to be friends, this will come in time, when they are ready, and through their own wishes.
-However, you can expect them to treat each other with respect.
+However, you can, and should, expect them to treat each other with respect.

 Dealing with sibling rivalry can be messy and you are not going to get it right all the time.
 That’s OK.